fvaleri/strimzi-debugging/sessions/001/README.md

 ```

 When debugging issues, you usually need to retrieve various artifacts from the environment, which can be a lot of effort.
-Fortunately, Strimzi maintains a backward compatible must-gather script that can be used to download all relevant artifacts and logs from a specific Kafka cluster.
+Fortunately, Strimzi maintains a must-gather script that can be used to download all relevant artifacts and logs from a specific Kafka cluster.

 > [!NOTE]
 > You can add the `--secrets=all` option to also get secret values.